sybrew/the-seo-framework/readme.txt

 TODO adjust the title & description guidelines when using summary instead of summary large image for Twitter?
 TODO index.php stuff

+TODO rename the inpost-class to be more inclusive of "Term edit".

+TODO do something nicer with interpret_status_to_symbol()

 **Detailed log:**

 **For everyone:**